Karin Swope

 Admission:

-1994, Washington; 1997, U.S. District Court for the Western District of Washington; 1997, U.S. Court of Appeals for the Ninth Circuit; 2006, U.S. District Court for the Northern District of California; 2006, U.S. District Court for the Central District of California; 2007, U.S. Court of Appeals for the Second Circuit; 2009, U.S. District Court for the Western District of Tennessee; 2010, U.S. District Court for the Middle District of Florida; 2010, U.S. Court of Appeals for the Eleventh Circuit; 2010, U.S. Supreme Court; 2015, U.S. Court of Appeals for the Tenth Circuit; registered to practice before the U.S. Patent and Trademark Office; Virginia
+1994, Washington; 1997, U.S. District Court for the Western District of Washington; 1997, U.S. Court of Appeals for the Ninth Circuit; 2006, U.S. District Court for the Northern District of California; 2006, U.S. District Court for the Central District of California; 2007, U.S. Court of Appeals for the Second Circuit; 2009, U.S. District Court for the Western District of Tennessee; 2010, U.S. District Court for the Middle District of Florida; 2010, U.S. Court of Appeals for the Eleventh Circuit; 2010, U.S. Supreme Court; 2015, U.S. Court of Appeals for the Tenth Circuit; 2010, U.S. Patent and Trademark Office; 2022, U.S. District Court for the Eastern District of Michigan

 Birth Information: